12/3/2024

 What is the Science of Reading?

 The science of reading provides two-fold evidence—it helps us understand the skills and processes needed to read, and it also proves how to teach students those skills effectively.
-As a result, models such as Scarborough’s Reading Rope, the Simple View of Reading, and the Five Pillars of Early Literacy, along with the Structured Literacy approach, have been developed to apply the science of reading in curricula.
+It includes:

 Instruction rooted in the science of reading means evidence-based, inclusive, and individualized instruction for students of all ages and abilities.
 While there are numerous approaches to delivering such instruction, the key foundation lies in equipping educators with the knowledge and tools they need to support every student.